MrRKernelPanic/seven_segment_display/README.md

 This attempt was created using TDD.

 ## Requirements.
-The system requires and input of a one or more digit positive integer.
+The system requires an input of a one or more digit positive integer.

 ## Approach
 The system was initially designed to handle a single digit, this digit was represented by ```3 lines of ASCII chars```